angl-dev/angl-dev.github.io/index.markdown

 <p class="notice--info">
 I am officially joining the <a href="https://www.ece.uw.edu/">Department of Electrical and Computer Engineering</a>
-at the University of Washington (UW ECE) as an assistant professor in 2023 fall!
+at the University of Washington (UW ECE) as an assistant professor in 2024 fall!
+I will be a visiting scholar at
+<a href="https://www.amd.com/en/corporate/research.html">AMD Research</a> until then.
 Super excited for the journey ahead!
 </p>

 # <i class="fas fa-child-reaching"></i> About Me